 Don Dickenson – Board Member

 Don was born in San Francisco but has resided most of his life in Marin County, for over the 30 years in the Dominican neighborhood of San Rafael.
-He has a Bachelor and Master degrees from the College of Environmental Design at UC Berkeley.
+He has a Bachelor’s and Master’s degrees from the College of Environmental Design at UC Berkeley.
 Don retired at the end of 1999 after working 25 years as a city planner for local public agencies, working on such projects as the artist Christo’s “Running Fence” and film director George Lucas’ Skywalker Ranch.
 Then for 15½ years he was the Director of Planning and Building for the City of Mill Valley.

 Don has also long been active in a number of environmental organizations.
 He served a total of 13 years on the Board of Directors of the Marin Conservation League and was previously on the Board of Directors of Greenbelt Alliance and a member of the Executive Committee of the Marin Group of the Sierra Club.
 He also was a founding member and president of CAPS (Citizen Advocates for Preservation of St. Vincent’s/Silviera) and a founding member of the Save Gold Hill Committee.

 Don has served on the Grand Jury and the Marin County Planning Commission since 2003 as a representative of the First District and then as an at-large Commissioner.

 Steve Petterle – Board Member